First-Year Programs

 First-Year Seminars

-Find of a list of this year's First-Year Seminars here
+Explore the list of this year's First-Year Seminars.

 First-Year Opportunities

 Don't have much time in your schedule, but want to take advantage of these unique opportunities?
 We also have one- or two-credit courses that supplement other classes and add a little bit more breadth or depth to your first-year studies.
-Here are the First-Year Opportunity courses to be taught this year:
+Here are some of the First-Year Opportunity courses that will be offered this year:

 • Contemporary Issues in Psychology